in-der-kothe/exactly-once-semantics/README.md

 The API is pretty simple.

-I provided a file with the configured rest endpoints: `payment.http`
+I provided a file with the configured rest endpoints: [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http)

-You can execute those requests directly by clicking into the file.
-In Intellij this should work without any special plugin and in case of VS Code you need this plugin
+You can execute those requests directly by clicking into the file.[^1]

 * VS Code: Rest Client from humao (humao.rest-client)